-If your family enjoys boating, sailing, canoeing, and using personal watercraft on lakes, rivers, and streams, be sure your children wear the correct life jackets.
+If your family enjoys boating, sailing, canoeing and kayaking on lakes, rivers and streams, be sure your kids wear the correct life jackets.
 If you do, they will be able to take part in these activities more safely.

-Parents should choose from the following personal flotation devices (PFDs) approved by the US Coast Guard.
+Choose from the following personal flotation devices (PFDs) approved by the U.S. Coast Guard.
 Child PFD approvals are based on the child's weight.
 Check the user weight on the label.

-- TYPE 1: This jacket floats the best.
+TYPE 1: This type of life jacket floats the best.
 It is designed to turn most people who are unconscious in the water from the face-down position to an upright and slightly backward position.
 This jacket helps the person to stay in that position for a long time.
-It is to be used in open water and oceans.
+It is for use in open water and oceans.
 It is available in only 2 sizes: 1 size for adults more than 90 pounds and 1 size for children less than 90 pounds.

-- TYPE 2: This jacket can turn a person upright and slightly backward but not as much as the Type 1 jacket.
+TYPE 2: This jacket can turn a person upright and slightly backward, but not as much as the Type 1 jacket does.
 It may not always help an unconscious person to float face up.
 It is comfortable and comes in many sizes for children.

-- TYPE 3: This jacket is designed for conscious users in calm, inland water.
+TYPE 3: This jacket is designed for conscious users in calm, inland water.
 It is very comfortable and comes in many styles.
 This life jacket is often used for water sports and should be used only when it is expected that the rescue can be done quickly.
 The US Coast Guard has approved a puddle jumper that can be worn in place of a Type 3 life jacket in calm, shallow waters.

 TYPE 4: A life preserver is a cushion or ring and is not worn.
 It is designed to be used in 2 ways.
-It can be grasped and held until the person is rescued, or it can be thrown to someone in the water until he or she is rescued.
+It can be grasped and held until the person is rescued, or it can be thrown to someone in the water until they are rescued.
 It is not a toy and should only be used in a rescue situation.
-Check the label on the life preserver to be sure it meets US Coast Guard or state regulations.
+Check the label on the life preserver to be sure it meets U.S. Coast Guard or state regulations.

-- Teach your child how to put on his or her own life jacket.
+Teach your child how to put on their own life jacket.

-- Make sure you child is comfortable wearing a life jacket and knows how to use it.
+Make sure your child is comfortable wearing a life jacket and knows how to use it.

-- Make sure the life jacket is the right size for your child.
+Make sure the life jacket is the right size for your child.
 The jacket should not be loose.
-It should always be worn as instructed with all straps belted.
+It should always be worn as instructed with all straps fastened.

-- Blow-up water wings, toys, rafts, and air mattresses should never be used as life jackets or life preservers.
+Blow-up water wings, toys, rafts and air mattresses should never be used as life jackets or life preservers.
 They are not safe.
 Puddle jumpers may be safe to use: look for a label stating that it is approved by the U.S. Coast Guard.

 - Adults should wear life jackets for their own protection and to set a good example.